Demi-urge/menace_sandbox/docs/self_test_service.md

 repository automatically.
 The discovered modules are saved to the same file and appended to the test queue on the next run.
 Use `--refresh-orphans` to force a new scan when the list already exists.

+## Automatic Orphan Detection

+When the service is launched with `--include-orphans` or the environment variable `SANDBOX_INCLUDE_ORPHANS=1`, it searches for `sandbox_data/orphan_modules.json` and runs each listed module alongside the regular test suite.
+If the file does not exist, the service attempts to locate orphan modules automatically using `sandbox_runner.discover_orphan_modules` or the fallback `scripts/find_orphan_modules.py` helper.
+The generated list is saved for future runs and the new modules are tested immediately.

+Results for these files are summarised under the `orphan_total`, `orphan_failed` and `orphan_passed` fields of the returned statistics.
+When triggered from `sandbox_runner` any successfully tested orphans are merged into the module map so subsequent cycles treat them like normal modules.